 Director: Sven Werner.
 Produced by Diarmid Scrimshaw and Wendy Mitchell.

-Once upon a time, a young Ukrainian boy was being smuggled into the country in the back of a lorry, when he became separated from his mother.
-Lost in a deep, dark forest, he found found himself in the ramshackle castle of a reclusive, cantankerous old Duke haunted by memories of his own childhood.
+Once upon a time, a young Ukrainian boy was being smuggled into the country in the back of a lorry, when he got lost in a deep, dark forest, and took shelter in the ramshackle castle of a reclusive, cantankerous Duke.
+Chaos, hilarity and a heartwarming and unlikely friendship ensued...

-A comedic modern fairytale with a social realist twist, BARTEK AND THE DUKE was selected for Edinburgh Talent Lab 2015 and EIFF Connections 2015.
-Mentored by writer/producer Peter Ettedgui.
+A riotous modern fairytale for all the family, BARTEK AND THE DUKE was selected for Edinburgh Talent Lab 2015 and EIFF Connections 2015, mentored by Peter Ettedgui.

 Directed by Luke Rodgers, Screenplay by Simon Lord Produced by Sam Bank and Hélène Sifre.